Compensation

 On 21 May 2024 the government accepted recommendations made by the Infected Blood Inquiry that compensation should be paid to people infected and affected by the contaminated blood scandal.

+Interim compensation has been paid to some of the infected and affected.
 So far, £310,000 in interim compensation payments have been made to the surviving infected and £100,000 to bereaved partners.
-A £100,000 interim compensation payment for bereaved families who have so far received no financial recognition has been promised.
+In October 2024 applications opened for a £100,000 interim compensation payment for bereaved families who have so far received no financial recognition.

 We’ve put together what we know about the scheme and made clear what still needs to be clarified.
 This document, which is for people with inherited bleeding disorders and their families, will be updated as and when we get more answers.